 I dreamed I was painting a wall purple.
 Then the paint fell over, and painted the whole world purple, and I ruled it forever and ever.
 Except everyone drowned in the paint, so I wasn’t ruling anyone but myself.

-She set down the pen, and reread her work, satisfied.
-Bland and pointless, with just enough a hint of rebellion to make them mad, with just a bad enough ending so they wouldn’t punish her.
+She set the pen down, and reread her work, bland and pointless, with just enough rebellion to make them mad, with just a bad enough ending to keep them from punishing her.
 Pleased, she slammed the notebook closed and set it back down.
-Dramatically, she flung back the sheets, letting the brown-grey bedspread float gently down like a parachute.
+She flung back the sheets, letting the brown-grey bedspread float gently down like a parachute.
 Somersaulting onto the floor, Rae cartwheeled the four feet over to her closet, swung the door open while balancing on her hands, and pushed and flipped simultaneously so her knees hooked over the overhead bar and she dangled upside over her clothing.
 Panting, she grinned happily down at rows of identical down shirts.
 “Awesome,” she whispered.
 “Just like normal.”

 After getting dressed, Rae flung the sheets back on her bed, tucking the corners and straightening the cloth.
 With a sigh, she flopped down, arms spread to stare at the white ceiling.
 “I wish things would be abnormal, sometimes,” she whispered at the ceiling, like she was sharing a secret.
 “I wish things would actually happen.”